 2. Office

-That there shall be maintained as heretofore at Perth in this State a Public Office for the Registration of Deeds, Conveyances and other Instruments, Wills and Judgments in manner hereinafter appointed, in which shall be kept for safe custody and reference all books, records, documents and papers relating to any such instruments, wills and judgments registered before the passing of this Act; and that the person holding the appointment of Registrar of Deeds and Transfers at the time of the passing of this Act shall continue to be Registrar of the aforesaid office under this Act, and that every person appointed to the office of Registrar of Titles under the Transfer of Land Act 1893, shall, by virtue of his office, be the Registrar of Deeds and Transfers; and that all conveyances, deeds, wills, devises and other instruments in writing, now or hereafter to be made or executed, and all judgments now or hereafter to be obtained (by which conveyances, deeds, wills or other instruments in writing, and judgments, any lands, tenements or hereditaments in Western Australia or its Dependencies now are or shall or may be affected) may, if not registered under any previous Ordinance, be entered and registered in the said office in the manner hereinafter directed.
+That the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 (called the “Authority” in this Act) is to maintain in this State a Public Office for the Registration of Deeds, Conveyances and other Instruments, Wills and Judgments in manner hereinafter appointed, in which shall be kept for safe custody and reference all books, records, documents and papers relating to any such instruments, wills and judgments registered before the passing of this Act; and that the Registrar of Titles under the Transfer of Land Act 1893, shall, by virtue of his office, be the Registrar of Deeds and Transfers; and that all conveyances, deeds, wills, devises and other instruments in writing, now or hereafter to be made or executed, and all judgments now or hereafter to be obtained (by which conveyances, deeds, wills or other instruments in writing, and judgments, any lands, tenements or hereditaments in Western Australia or its Dependencies now are or shall or may be affected) may, if not registered under any previous Ordinance, be entered and registered in the said office in the manner hereinafter directed.

 [Section 2 amended by No. 17 of 1974 s.
-3 and 9.]
+3 and 9; No. 60 of 2006 s.
+150(2).]

 2A.
 Assistant Registrar of Deeds and Transfers

-That all such persons as are or have been appointed to be an assistant registrar under the Transfer of Land Act 1893, shall be, by virtue of that office, an assistant registrar of deeds and transfers for the purpose of this Act, and anything which is by this Act appointed or authorised or required to be done or signed by the person holding the appointment of Registrar of Deeds and Transfers may be lawfully done or signed by an assistant registrar of deeds and transfers.
+That a person holding an office because of which the person is an assistant registrar under the Transfer of Land Act 1893, shall be, by virtue of that office, an assistant registrar of deeds and transfers for the purpose of this Act, and anything which is by this Act appointed or authorised or required to be done or signed by the Registrar of Deeds and Transfers may be lawfully done or signed by an assistant registrar of deeds and transfers.

 [Section 2A inserted by No. 17 of 1974 s.
-4.]
+4; amended by No. 60 of 2006 s.
+150(3).]

 3. Priority according to date of registration